AsilbekNorboev/coding_practice_flashcards/README.md

 - also track which questions i have done, so add a button 'completed', which adds to this list(keep count how many times i have done it also)

 What ChatGPT recommended:
-Spaced-Repetition Scheduling
-• Implement the Leitner system or a basic SM-2 algorithm so cards you struggle with reappear sooner, while the ones you know well get pushed farther out.
-• Track a “next review” timestamp in each card’s state and use that to filter which cards are shown in each session.

-Performance Tracking & Analytics
-• Record how long it takes you to answer each card, whether you needed hints, and if your solution passes a simple correctness check.
-• Show you weekly stats: total reviews, accuracy rate, average response time, and hardest cards.

-Pass/Fail or Self-Grading Buttons
-• After showing the solution, give “Easy / Hard / Fail” buttons.
-Use that feedback to adjust each card’s review interval automatically.

 Persist State in LocalStorage
 • Save your userCode, review dates, and performance metrics in localStorage so your progress carries over between visits.

-Quiz & Test Modes
-• Add a mode that hides the code-editor entirely and asks you to type answers in a plain input box—good for drilling recall under pressure.
-• Or a timed “challenge mode” where you get X seconds per card.

-Structured Decks & Tagging
-• Let you tag cards with topics (e.g. “DP”, “Linked List”) and then focus a session on just one topic.
-• Provide filters for tags, difficulty levels, or “due now” cards.

-Import / Export Functionality
-• Enable you to import new decks as JSON or export your current deck and progress so you can share or back up your work.

-Hints Hierarchy & Reveal Steps
-• Break hints into multiple tiers—“Hint 1” shows first, then “Hint 2” if you still need help, and so on.
-• Optionally reveal the solution in smaller code snippets (“Show next line”) to guide you step-by-step.

 Interactive Test Cases
 • Let you run your code against pre-defined test cases right in the browser.
 You could use a lightweight Python interpreter in JS (like Pyodide) or send snippets to a backend.